Siege of Detroit: British moves

 Major General Isaac Brock met with Tecumseh in Amherstburg, Ontario and quickly established a rapport, ensuring that the Shawnee chief would cooperate with his plans.

 Meanwhile, British Major General Isaac Brock was in York, the provincial capital, dealing with the recalcitrant Legislative Assembly and mobilizing the province's militia.
 He had at his disposal only a single regiment of regulars and some small detachments of veterans and artillery to support the militia.
 Brock was aware that there was no immediate threat from the disorganized and badly supplied American forces on the Niagara River, or from the lethargic American commander-in-chief, Major General Henry Dearborn at Albany, New York.
 Hull alone was occupying or threatening Canadian territory.
-After finally obtaining support from the Assembly for his measures to defend Upper Canada, Brock prorogued parliament and set out on 6 August for Fort Amherstburg with 50 regulars of the 41st Foot and 150 volunteers from the York Militia (the "York Volunteers").
+After finally obtaining support from the Assembly for his measures to defend Upper Canada, Brock (acting under his authority as the lieutenant governor of the province) prorogued parliament and set out on 6 August for Fort Amherstburg with 50 regulars of the 41st Foot and 150 volunteers from the York Militia (the "York Volunteers").
 He was later joined by detachments of the Lincoln, Oxford, and Norfolk militias, and by John Norton with 60 warriors from the Six Nations of the Grand River.
 Travelling in boats along the north shore of Lake Erie in inclement weather, Brock reached Fort Amherstburg on 13 August.

 Upon his arrival Brock quickly established a rapport with Tecumseh, ensuring that the Shawnee chief would cooperate with his plans.
 Tecumseh is said to have turned to his warriors and proclaimed, "Here is a man!"
 In a subsequent letter Brock wrote that "a more sagacious and a more gallant Warrior does not I believe exist."
 Brock learned from captured dispatches and letters that Hull's army suffered from a lack of supplies, that morale was low, and that they feared the Indigenous warriors who were allied with the British.
 Against the advice of most of his subordinates, Brock decided that immediate attack on Detroit was warranted.